vazhnov/Kodi_database_cleaner/docs.rst

 General settings
 ++++++++++++++++

-A) Keep any pvr information
+A) Keep any PVR information

 When enabled, the add-on will not delete any references to files recorded with a live-tv backend.